Add these healthy habits to your New Year to start things off right!

 Don’t set the standard so high that you’ll inevitably be discouraged if you don’t meet it.
 That’s the quickest way to quit a good habit.
 Start by making your goal something broad, like spending more time with your family.
 Then create a few tangible things you can do consistently to make that happen.
 You won’t make every single one happen, but your goal was to spend more time together, and if do some of those tangible things, you’ve already met you goal.

-If your goal is to run more in 2021, then start by getting a few running friends and scheduling a few runs a week.
+If your goal is to run more in 2022, then start by getting a few running friends and scheduling a few runs a week.
 If you only make it to 1 or two of the runs, you’re still running!
 Setting unrealistic expectations for yourself is never a good way to feel inspired and empowered to meet your goals.
-If you want more support with running, join Get Your Run On!
+If you want more support with running, join The Rookie Runner Program!

 Make a plan

 If your goal is to eat healthier foods this year, figure out a way to realistically do that.
-For me, that means meal prepping and stocking the pantry well so I have healthy foods available when hunger strikes.
-If I know there is a whole food option easily accessbile, I’m much more likely to choose pre-chopped veggies or nuts when I need something quick vs. turning to cookies or chips!
+For me, that means meal prepping and stocking the pantry well, so I have healthy foods available when hunger strikes.
+If I know there is a whole food option easily accessible, I’m much more likely to choose pre-chopped veggies or nuts when I need something quick vs. turning to cookies or chips!
 (Although sometimes I do choose those too!
 Balance is important!!)
+You should also check out Balance of Nature supplements to help you get those greens in without too much thought. 😉 I’ve been taking them for YEARS.

 Make one change at a time